YDAdmasu/YDAdmasu/README.md

 # 💾 Welcome to My GitHub Profile!

 👋 Hi there!
-I'm **Yididiya Admasu**, a passionate and aspiring **game developer** and **software engineer**.
+I'm **Yididiya Admasu**, a passionate an aspiring **game developer** and **software engineer**.
 I love building interactive worlds, telling stories through gameplay, and exploring the magic of game mechanics.

 ---